davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

     ![05-vs-publish-4.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647112811247/Hitfc4eHQ.png)

 6. Back in the AWS console, navigate back to AWS Lambda > Functions > hello-graviton, or refresh the page if already there.
-At the bottom of the page, you see evidence that your code has been published.
+At the bottom of the page in the Runtime settings panel, you see evidence that your code has been published.
 The handler name is set, and the architecture is Arm64.

     ![05-vs-publish-5-aws.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647120477668/YAPUPECcE.png)